albar965/littlenavmap/README.txt

 ------------------------------------------------------------------------------

-Little Navmap is a free open source flight planner, navigation tool, moving map, airport search and airport information system for Flight Simulator X, Prepar3D, Microsoft Flight Simulator 2020 and X-Plane.
+Little Navmap is a free open source flight planner, navigation tool, moving map, airport search and airport information system for Flight Simulator X, Prepar3D, Microsoft Flight Simulator 2020, Microsoft Flight Simulator 2024 and X-Plane.

 A widely configurable map display using the OpenStreetMap as a background map is only one option of many online or included offline maps.